 Before submitting the document to the entity that has requested it, make a copy to keep in your records.
 Even if you ultimately print multiple documents as your entity grows, it’s prudent to keep a copy of each one you print and submit for recordkeeping purposes.
 Retain this information with other important business documents, such as your operating agreement or Articles of Incorporation.

-The cost of an Alabama Certificate of Compliance is $14.
+The cost of an Alabama Certificate of Compliance is set by the Department of Revenue.
+Check their website for the most up to date fee schedule.

 How long will it take to get my Alabama Certificate of Compliance?

-Online applicants can print their certificates within three to five days.
+Online applicants can usually print their certificates within three to five days.

-No, there’s no option to expedite the process.
+No, there is currently no option to expedite the process.

-Is a COC required to stay compliant in Alabama?
+Is a Certificate of Compliance required to stay compliant in Alabama?